Post: 12 HR Data Security Strategies to Prevent Breaches in 2026

 - Gartner research consistently identifies excessive user privileges as a top contributing factor to data exposure incidents.

-Verdict: RBAC is the single highest-ROI access control measure available.
+Bottom line: RBAC is the single highest-ROI access control measure available.
 A compromised credential behind a tight access profile exposes a fraction of the data a broadly permissioned account would.

 3. Mandate Multi-Factor Authentication on All HR Systems